newsh/hafen-client/README.md

 5. Done!
 <br><br>
-ProTip: Add @BrodgarBot to your group chat and share the same timers with your village mates! <br>
+ProTip: Add @BrodgarBot to your group chat and share the same timers with your village mates!
+Be sure group chatId starts with "-"<br>
-<i>Note: </i>chatIDs for group chats start with "-"
+<i>Note: Timers will be sent out with maximum offset of +/- 1 minute

 # Preview
 <img src="http://i.imgur.com/iNu8fn9.png?1"/>